 The Ontario Ministry of Environment, Conservation and Parks have taken steps to foster the continued growth towards a circular economy.
 As such, they have created three acts that producers, manufactures and distributors must comply with when selling products in Ontario

 Resource Recovery and Circular Economy Act (RRCEA)

-This act replaces existing waste diversion programs and industry funded organizations like, the Ontario Tire Stewardship that regulates tire recycling in the province.
-Under this new framework, producers will be responsible for end-of-life management of the products and packaging they sell in the province of Ontario.
+This Act has begun replacing existing provincial waste diversion programs and industry funding organizations with an Individual Producer Responsibility system.
+The first program to be replaced was the Used Tires Program.
+New regulations for batteries and waste electrical and electronic equipment (WEEE) are currently in the works.
+Under this new framework, producers will be legally responsible for end-of-life management of the products and packaging they sell in the province of Ontario.

 Waste Diversion Transition Act (WDTA)

-Ontario’s existing waste diversion programs and industry funded organizations like Ontario Tire Stewardship and winding down through the guidelines outlined in WDTA.
+Ontario’s existing waste diversion programs and industry-funded organizations are winding down through the guidelines outlined in WDTA.
+The first program to be wound down was the Used Tires Program.

 This Act outlines the legislative framework for the winding down of waste diversion programs and industry-funded organizations, which will now be governed under the Resource Recovery and Circular Economy Act (RRCEA).